 Age of Vines – Planted 1910

-Vinification – De-Stemmed and vinified in numerous small batches in open fermenters.
+Vinification – De-Stemmed and vinified in a new open top french oak vat.
 Basket pressed and allowed to complete alcoholic fermentation in oak.

-Wood Treatment – 100% New French hogsheads and one demi-muid for 48 months
+Wood Treatment – 100% New French hogsheads for 48 months

 Individually numbered bottles